rmina9474/MVC-FrameWork-Demo/memory-bank/techContext.md

 - Static assets should be properly cached
 - Asynchronous operations for potentially slow tasks
 - Minimize DOM manipulations for better client-side performance
+- Optimize image uploads and processing for profile avatars

 ### Security Requirements
 - All user data must be encrypted at rest